 33850 Pacific Coast Hwy, Malibu, CA 90265

 Nicholas Canyon Beach is another perfect place to escape big crowds typical for majority of other beaches in Malibu.
 The beach is almost a mile long with several picnic tables, pretty big parking lot and restroom facilities.
 It’s perfect for sunbathing, swimming, windsailing and scuba diving.
-However, most interest to Nicolas Canyon Beach comes from surfers.
+Most interest to Nicolas Canyon Beach, though, comes from surfers.
 These beachgoers call it “Point Zero” or “Zeros” and take advantage of its big waves that break on the boulders-strewn point.

 Leo Carrillo State Park